eclectic-matt/Node.JS/RasPi Discord Bots/README.md

 These have been stress tested for a reasonable load (synchronous file read/writes) but should cope with the expected number of concurrent operations for the Bots.

 ## Ready for the next bots
-These have all been put into place to make deploying the next bot (Secret Hitler Bot) even easier.
+These have all been put into place to make deploying the next bot - *now live - the Secret Roles Bot* even easier.
 The code is working, but needs to be refactored for the new core tools and logging used in Codenames Bot.